-Users can use a third-party utility to recover disconnected mailbox in Exchange Server.
+Users can use a third-party utility to recover disconnected mailboxes in Exchange Server.
 SysTools Exchange Recovery Tool is capable to restore the mailbox efficiently and effectively without any loss of data.
 It not only provides a user-friendly interface but also comes with a guide that helps the user to successfully restore the removed mailbox.

 This utility provides Quick and Advance scan mode option that removes corruption from Exchange EDB file and repair Exchange mailbox.
 The advance scan option recovers purged mailboxes and data items from loaded EDB file.